Nail the Interview

 Visual interaction enables you to demonstrate more aspects of your personality and abilities than could be captured on paper.
 Unlike the standard resume, videos allow hiring managers to screen applicants better by analyzing their personality, creativity, and presentation skills.

 You can use technology to help get an audience with recruiters.
 Video editing software will help you get the best video presentation to win the recruiters’ hearts.
-See below why you should include a video in your job application.
+See below why you should include a video in your job application

 The Overall View

-Resume screening emphasizes education background and professional experience.
+Resume screening emphasizes educational background and professional experience.
 Unfortunately, this is limiting as it does not portray the candidate’s personality and whether they can culturally fit well in the company.
 Many applicants pray for a chance to get to the interview level to display their skills.
-Personal interviews open the door to an exchange that can benefit both the applicant and recruiter.
+Personal interviews open the door to an exchange that can benefit both the applicant and the recruiter.

 It is impossible to get a 360-degree view of a job seeker solely based on the cover letter and resume.
 Through video, you can present your more authentic side comfortably.
 Using videos in the recruitment process allows the recruiters to look beyond your credentials and know you at a deeper level, which is impossible to pick from only the cover letter and resume.